nycmeshnet/nycmesh.net/content/165upgrade/index.md

 Members will need to purchase and provide their own 2.5 gigabit capable router to take advantage of this upgraded connection.
 Because WiFi networks may not be able to provide the full speed, we also recommend using a hardwired connection to a device with a 2.5 gigabit capable network interface card for best results.
-Additionally, speeds may sometimes be reduced due to network congestion and during periods of maintenance.
+Additionally, speedtests may sometime show less than 2.5gbps due to network congestion and during periods of maintenance.

 Please reach out to our team via the "Get Support" link above if you are interested in the upgraded service.